BD2KGenomics/toil-scripts/src/toil_scripts/rnaseq_cgl/README.md

 | RSEM     | 1.2.25  | Performs quantification of RNA-seq data to produces count values for genes and isoforms.                                                    |
 | Kallisto | 0.42.4  | Performs quantification of RNA-seq data to produces counts for isoforms directly from fastq data.                                           |

+All tool containers can be found on our [quay.io account](quay.io/organization/ucsc_cgl).

 ## Reference Data

 HG38 (no alternative sequences) was downloaded from [NCBI](ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_genbank/Eukaryotes/vertebrates_mammals/Homo_sapiens/GRCh38/seqs_for_alignment_pipelines/).
 The PAR locus on the Y chromosome, which has duplicate sequences relative to the X chromosome, were removed. chrY:10,000-2,781,479 chrY:56,887,902-57,217,415.
 This was a requirement in order to run Kallisto.
-The reference genome can be downloaded using `s3cmd` with the `requester-pays` option from: `s3://cgl-pipeline-inputs/rnaseq_cgl/hg38_no_alt.fa`.
+This locus is not removed by the pipeline, and was manually removed.
+To get this manually modified reference genome, use the `s3cmd` tool with the `requester-pays` option and download:
+`s3://cgl-pipeline-inputs/rnaseq_cgl/hg38_no_alt.fa`.

 Gencode v23 annotations were downloaded from [Gencode](http://www.gencodegenes.org/releases/23.html).
 Comprehensive gene annotation (Regions=CHR) GTF was used to generate all additional reference input data.